Statement of Functional Expenses: Ultimate Guide + Template

 - Nonprofit Statement of Functional Expenses Template

-Let’s get started with an overview of the statement of functional expenses and how it fits into your nonprofit’s financial reporting processes.
+Let's get started with an overview of what the statement of functional expenses is and some other common questions about how it fits into your nonprofit's financial reporting processes.

-A statement of functional expenses is a table- or matrix-style report that categorizes nonprofit costs based on the purpose the money was used to accomplish.
-The table’s rows list various expenses as they’re recorded in your organization’s accounting system—based on the nature of payments made—and the columns organize costs according to their function in your mission-driven work (more on this distinction later!).
+A statement of functional expenses is a table- or matrix-style report that categorizes nonprofit costs based on the purpose for which the money was used.
+The table's rows list various expenses as they're recorded in your organization's accounting system—according to the nature of payments made—and the columns organize costs by their mission-related function.

 Here is an example of what a statement of functional expenses might look like:

-The statement of functional expenses is one of four financial statements that all nonprofits should compile annually.
-The other three reports are the:
+The statement of functional expenses is one of the four core financial statements that all nonprofits have to compile.
+The other three reports are:

-- Statement of activities, which categorizes your nonprofit’s revenue, expenses, and net assets to provide an overview of your annual transactions.
+- Statement of activities, which categorizes your nonprofit's revenue, expenses, and net assets to serve as an overview of your annual transactions.

-- Statement of financial position, which provides a snapshot of your nonprofit’s financial health by breaking down your assets, liabilities, and net assets.
+- Statement of financial position, which provides a snapshot of your nonprofit's financial health by breaking down its assets, liabilities, and net assets.

 - Statement of cash flows, which shows how money moves in and out of your organization through operating, investing, and financing activities.